jefrajames/demobugurl/README.md

 This seems to be a GraalVM limitation/decision: https://github.com/oracle/graal/issues/1721

-Having URL data is a relatively common use case.
+Having URL data is common place.
 Is there any standard recommandation, workaround for Quarkus users?